inmanta/inmanta-core/docs/install.rst

   username=inmanta
   password=<password>

-Replace <password> in the above-mentioned snipped with the password of the inmanta database.
+Replace <password> in the above-mentioned snippet with the password of the inmanta database.
 By default Inmanta tries to connect to the local server and uses the database inmanta.
 See the :inmanta.config:group:`database` section in the configfile for other options.